 At launch, governance of the network is assisted by the Algorand Foundation's Economic and Technical Advisory Committees, with committee members selected by our University & Non-Profit Program participants.

 The Algorand Foundation's Economic Advisory Committee is responsible for establishing economic guidelines and economic research priorities.
-Committee Members include Massimo Morini and Co-Pierre Georg.
+Committee Members include Co-Pierre Georg and Guido Molinari.

 Read more here.

 The Algorand Foundation's Global University Program offers an opportunity for qualified educational institutions and non-profits to participate in our open, permissionless and decentralized network.
 The governance role of the group is to select committee members to the Economic Advisory Committee and the Technical Advisory Committee.
 With leading scientific universities from China, Europe, Middle East, Canada, and the United States, the inaugural membership institutions represent a diverse mix of influential thought leaders in computer science and blockchain innovation.
 Established to provide an opportunity for students and faculty to join the Algorand community, participate in disruptive innovation, and contribute to the new borderless knowledge economy, the founding members share the Algorand Foundation’s vision for the potential of blockchain as a force for social justice and global good.
 More information on the founding members of this program can be found here.